WinVector/wrapr/extras/bquote.md

 `R` has a number of useful macro facilities.
 Not all `R` users know about them.
 This is because, due to a number of good `R` design decisions, not all `R` users regularly *need* macro facilities.
 If you do need to macros (or to "program over programs", which is always a bit harder than the more desirable programming over data) I suggest reading a few of the references and picking a system that works well for your tasks.

+Some of our take-aways include:

-For fine control of the arguments of a single function call I recommend `base::do.call()`.
+-   For fine control of the arguments of a single function call I recommend using `base::do.call()`.

-`gtools::defmacro()` is a great tool for building macros, especially parameterized code-snippets that are intended to have visible side effects (such as writing back values). `gtools::strmacro()` is a bit more wild, but definitely has uses.
+-   `gtools::defmacro()` is a great tool for building macros, especially parameterized code-snippets that are intended to have visible side effects (such as writing back values). `gtools::strmacro()` is a bit more wild, but definitely has uses.

-`base::bquote()` is a good choice with clear quasiquotation semantics.
+-   `base::bquote()` is a good choice with clear quasiquotation semantics.
 It is able to easily program over `dplyr 0.7.0` and later versions and is part of the core `R` language (or "base `R`", which *should* be a *huge* plus).

-`lazyeval` is possibly in maintenance mode.
+-   `lazyeval` is possibly in maintenance mode.

-`rlang` is the method being promoted by the `dplyr` package authors, however I do not recommend it for general use.
+-   `rlang` is the method being promoted by the `dplyr` package authors, however I do not recommend it for general use.

-As for our method (`wrapr::let()`).
+-   As for our method (`wrapr::let()`).
 I feel `wrapr::let()` is sufficiently specialized (combining re-writing and execution into one function, and being restricted only to name for name substitutions) and sufficiently general (working with any package without pre-arrangement) that it is a good comprehensible, safe, convenient, and powerful choice for interested `R` users.
 For more on `wrapr::let()` I suggest our [formal writeup](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf).